 Reinstatement of Aid

-After a student's is coded as ineligible a student must wait a semester before financial aid is considered for reinstatement.
+After a student is found ineligible the student must submit an appeal to be considered for reinstatement of federal and state aid.
+If an appeal is not received the student must wait a semester before financial aid is considered for reinstatement.
 Our office will automatically review all students for reinstatement at the conclusion of each semester.
-In any event, a student has the right to appeal our decision by submitting a letter and documentation to support the appeal to our office.
+In any event, a student has the right to appeal our decision by submitting a letter and documentation to support the appeal to our office prior to the term SAP appeal deadline (see appeal guidelines below).

 Returning From Official Withdrawal or Leave of Absence

-Students returning to IIT after an official withdrawal or leave of absence will need to submit an appeal to the Office of Financial Aid for federal/state aid consideration (see below).
+Students returning to IIT after an official withdrawal or leave of absence after being found SAP ineligible for the term in which they withdrew, will need to submit an appeal to the Office of Financial Aid for federal/state aid consideration (see appeal guidelines below).

-- Information on circumstance changes which will allow the student to make SAP during next evaluation.
+2. Information on the change in circumstance (s) that will allow the student to make SAP during the next evaluation.